A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Rebates vary by state and by insurer

-Although total rebates were far larger in the fall of 2020 than they had ever been, and were at their second-highest level in the fall of 2021 and fifth-highest in the fall of 2022, most people didn’t receive a rebate check at all, since most insurers tend to be in compliance with the MLR requirements.
-Every year, there are some states where no rebates are issued (ie, all of the insurers in that state hit the MLR targets; this was the case in seven states in 2019, but only four in 2020 and 2021, and five in 2022), and even in states where MLR rebates are issued, they’re usually only sent out by a few insurers.
+Although total rebates were far larger in the fall of 2020 than they had ever been, and were at their second-highest level in the fall of 2021, fifth-highest in the fall of 2022, and sixth-highest in the fall of 2023, most people didn’t receive a rebate check at all.
+This is because most insurers tend to comply with the MLR requirements.
+Every year, there are some states where no rebates are issued (ie, all of the insurers in that state hit the MLR targets; this was the case in seven states in 2019, but only four in 2020 and 2021, five in 2022, and six in 20231), and even in states where MLR rebates are issued, they’re usually only sent out by a few insurers.

 In 2018, almost 6 million people received rebates (including the individual, small group, and large group markets).
 The largest average rebates were in Minnesota that year, where more than 41,000 consumers received average rebates of $479 each.
 Nationwide, the average rebate check was $119.